Previously known as the Washington Senators (1961-1971)

 The first decade of the 21st century was rough on the Rangers.
 They did not make the postseason and always finished in either 3rd or 4th place in the AL West.
 Popular manager Johnny Oates was forced to step down from his position after being diagnosed with a brain tumor in 2001; Oates died in 2004.
 The club lost many of its now veteran stars as Juan Gonzalez was traded away, and Palmeiro and Ivan Rodriguez left as free agents.

 The club made a big splash before the 2001 season, signing shortstop Alex Rodriguez to a 10-year, $252 million contract, the largest in baseball history.
-Rodriguez did his part, winning an MVP award and hitting extremely in his first three seasons in Texas.
+Rodriguez did his part, winning an MVP award and hitting extremely well in his first three seasons in Texas.
 However, the Rangers failed to acquire any pitching to go along with their strong offense.
 The best management could do was sign right-hander Chan Ho Park to a mega-deal which backfired, as he flopped and became a financial liability.
 The Rangers traded Rodriguez to the New York Yankees after the 2003 season in return for infielder Alfonso Soriano, but still assumed responsibility for part of A-Rod's huge contract.

 The club did have some good young players as they continued to try to scrape together some pitching.
 A very strong infield of Mark Teixeira, Ian Kinsler, Michael Young and Hank Blalock brought many fans into Ameriquest Field.
 This would last until the 2007 season when Teixeira was traded to the Atlanta Braves in exchange for prospects.
 Hicks brought in Hall of Famer Ryan to be the team's President in 2008.
 In 2009, the Rangers gave their fans some hope as young pitchers such as Scott Feldman and Tommy Hunter stepped forward, while Nelson Cruz and David Murphy emerged as future hitting stars and young shortstop Elvis Andrus showed some wizardry with the glove on the way to a second-place finish.

 The 2010s began with the team's sale in January 2010 to a consortium headed by Pittsburgh lawyer Chuck Greenberg, with Nolan Ryan retaining his position as team President.
-However, matters became complicated when the sale was tied in Hicks's bankruptcy proceedings.
+However, matters became complicated when the sale was tied up in Hicks's bankruptcy proceedings.
 At issue were $525 million in loans on which Hicks's ownership group had defaulted the previous year.
-On June 22, Federal Bankruptcy Court Judge Michael Lynn ruled that the deal, which provided for $75 million being paid to creditors, affected their interests and they had a right to vote on it, prompting fears that the entire sale could collapse if creditors rejected the deal.
+On June 22nd, Federal Bankruptcy Court Judge Michael Lynn ruled that the deal, which provided for $75 million being paid to creditors, affected their interests and they had a right to vote on it, prompting fears that the entire sale could collapse if creditors rejected the deal.
 To avoid such an outcome, Judge Lynn ordered both sides to meet for a mediation session and extended the delay for final approval of the sale.
-However, Hicks was unable to satisfy the creditors and on July 5, his group announced that the team would be put up for auction.
-The auction took place on August 4, and after a tense bidding war with Mark Cuban, owner of the Dallas Mavericks of the National Basketball Association, Greenberg's bid of $385 million in cash emerged as the winner in the early hours of August 5.
+However, Hicks was unable to satisfy the creditors and on July 5th, his group announced that the team would be put up for auction.
+The auction took place on August 4th, and after a tense bidding war with Mark Cuban, owner of the Dallas Mavericks of the National Basketball Association, Greenberg's bid of $385 million in cash emerged as the winner in the early hours of August 5th.
 The value of the sale reached $593 million when the value of Hicks's debt that would be assumed by the new owners was added to the total.
-The sale received unanimous approval from other Major League Baseball owners on August 12, putting an end to the saga.
+The sale received unanimous approval from other Major League Baseball owners on August 12th, putting an end to the complicated saga.

 The final approval of the sale came with the Rangers enjoying a 7 1/2 game lead in the AL West and the new owners promised that they would invest to keep the team atop the standings in future years.
 The team's subsequent victory over the Tampa Bay Rays in the ALDS marked its first playoff series victory after 49 seasons.
 The Rangers went on to defeat the New York Yankees in the ALCS and in the first World Series appearance in franchise history, lost to the San Francisco Giants in 5 games.
+Ron Washington was the team's manager during this run.

 The 2010-11 offseason saw OF Josh Hamilton named the AL MVP and P Neftali Feliz become the Rookie of the Year.
 P Cliff Lee a key mid-season acquisition, left via free agency and signed with the Philadelphia Phillies, in spite of both the Rangers and New York Yankees pursuing him vigorously.
 In fact, Greenberg became personally involved in the negotiations, traveling a few times to Arkansas to woo Lee, a tactic which was seen as backfiring and was resented by other members of the ownership group.
 Greenberg also clashed with them during the renewal of General Manager Jon Daniels' contract, and on March 11th, he was forced to step down in favor of Ryan as CEO, as the other owners cited significant philosophical differences.
 In 2011 the team repeated as American League champions but once again fell in the World Series, this time to the St. Louis Cardinals, after twice being a single strike away from clinching the championship.